joknarf/fuse-sshautofs/README.md

 $ sshautofs ~/servers
 $ cd ~/servers/myhost
 ```
 Automatically mounts `sshfs myhost:/ ~/servers-ssh/myhost` accessible through `~/servers/myhost` symlink
-the mount is expiring by default after 10min, the sshfs will be unmounted if not in used.
+the mount is expiring by default after 10min, the sshfs will be unmounted if not in use.

 ## Options